-Born in Japan, but raised in Alabama from age 9, Nori is a veteran session musician.
-He has recorded or performed with Jon Anderson (Yes), Dave Hope (Kansas), Will McFarlane (Bonnie Raitt / Muscle Shoals) the Chi-Lites & Michael English, among many others.
+Born in Japan, but raised in Alabama from age 9, Nori is a veteran session musician who has worked with Jon Anderson (Yes), Jon Camp (Renaissance), Dave Hope (Kansas), Will McFarlane (Bonnie Raitt / Muscle Shoals) the Chi-Lites & Michael English, among many others.
 CCM magazine once compared his guitar playing to both Mark Knopfler (Dire Straits) and Phil Keaggy.
-Nori has two projects released internationally by Mel Bay, Basic Guitar Strumming & Fingerpicking and Modern Guitar Method Grade 1, both of which are best sellers.
-Barbie hails from the Wilmington, Delaware area and comes from a musical family.
-She has been playing the flute since age 9, and plays percussion and guitar as well.
-She has played & sung on many recording sessions.
-Her voice has a pleasant, almost Celtic-like quality, and has been compared by some to Natalie Merchant.
-Audiences love her flute playing, and WIND's flute and guitar combination achieves nice results.
+Nori has two projects released internationally by Mel Bay, “Basic Guitar Strumming & Fingerpicking” and “Modern Guitar Method Grade 1,” both of which have been best sellers.